Dennis the Menace and Gnasher (2009 TV series): Characters

+Additional voices: Sophie Aldred, Teresa Gallagher, Jo Wyatt, Rob Rackstraw, Bob Golding, Adam Henderson, William Henderson, Jane Ubrien, Sarah Aubrey, Keith Scott, Chris Johnson, Natif Ahmed, Morwenna Banks, Rasmus Hardiker.

 Episodes

 Telecast and home media

 The show began airing on The Hub in the U.S. on the same day the network launched on 10 October 2010.
-It stopped airing on 10 December 2013.
+It stopped airing on 7 October 2013.

 The programme also airs in Australia on Channel Nine and later on ABC3.
 The programme also began airing on Disney XD and Nickelodeon Sonic in India.
 It started airing on Disney Channel Asia on 14 May 2011 until today's years.

 Five DVDs have been released and all of series 2 was available to stream on Netflix until 2017.

+In Ireland the second series of the show aired on TG4's children's strand Cúla4 dubbed in Irish.